microsoft/vscode-docs/docs/containers/quickstart-node.md

    ![Selected Docker debug configuration](images/quickstarts/node-debug-configuration.png)

 1. Start debugging (use the `F5` key)
-    - The Docker image for the service is built
+    - The Docker image for the service builds
-    - The Docker container for the service is run
+    - The Docker container for the service runs
     - The browser opens to the (random) port mapped to the service container
-    - The breakpoint in `index.js` is hit
+    - The debugger hits the breakpoint in `index.js`

     > Note that, because the debugger attaches *after* the application starts, the breakpoint may missed the first time around; you might have to refresh the browser to see the debugger break on the second try.
     >